-The Compliance Officer and/or Group Head of Security will:
+The Compliance Officer will:

 - A. assess the information and decide a suitable course of investigation - B. brief a Group Executive Committee Director - C. identify any specialist support required - D. manage communications, as necessary - E. collect, check the integrity of, and preserve all relevant information